Cypress Woods High School

 Cypress Woods High School, commonly known as Cy Woods, is a secondary school located in Cypress, which is an unincorporated area of Harris County, Texas, United States, near Houston.

-The principal of Cypress Woods is Gary Kinninger.
+Since the start of the 2023-2024 School Year, the principal of Cypress Woods is Lloyd Turner, who was the principal for Aragon Middle School.
 The school mascot is the Wildcat.